 Welcome to Happy Valley!
 There’s so much to see and do here, and we hope you’ll have an opportunity to enjoy Central Pennsylvania’s abundant natural beauty while you’re with us.
 Whether it’s a leisurely canoe or kayak paddle on one of our scenic streams or lakes, a refreshing hike along one a dozen trails, world class flyfishing on several local streams, or a rigorous bike ride, we’ve got you covered.

-The Nittany Lion Inn is happy to offer many experiences in the State College and surrounding area.
+The Penn Stater is happy to offer many experiences in the State College and surrounding area.
 Call one of our Reservations Specialists at 800-233-7505 and we’ll help you with all the details.

 The great outdoors is waiting!
 All you have to do is decide on your adventure.